 So what’s the best way to get your calcium?
 From food!

-Visit the FatBurn Factory in Denver for a Complete Bone-Health Plan
+Visit Dr. Cate’s office in Newtown, CT for a Complete Bone-Health Plan

 Instead of taking pills, I recommend taking some time to consider whether you follow a balanced diet that includes calcium rich foods.
 Dairy products, nuts and seeds, and dark green, bitter vegetables like chard and kale top the list.
 Unlike pills, not only do they offer the calcium, they offer your body many other building blocks together with the biochemical instructions your body listens to when it needs to build, or rebuild, healthy bone.